|Home Hash Contacts Links Haring Guidelines Next Hash History Songs Mobile|

 You are responsible to buy the following with the budget.
-Don't expect to be reimbursed if you spend more than the budget without first checking with the Hashcash.
-Some important considerations:
+Don't expect to be reimbursed if you spend more than the budget without first checking with the Hash cash.

-Hashcash will reimburse you after your Hash.
-Provide him/her with receipts of your purchases.
+Hash cash will reimburse you after your Hash.
+Provide them with receipts of your purchases.

 The budget is determined from the standard run fee of $9.00.
 If you need more cash, you can make arrangements for a higher run fee with the Hare Raiser when you sign up.
 This is discouraged, but there are exceptions for occasional theme runs.